GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ### 2.1.2 Disable ECO timer
 !>**SKIP TO 2.1.3 IF YOU DO NOT HAVE AN ECO MACHINE**

-If you have the ECO version (the machine turns off automatically after 20mins) please read below.
+!>You can identify if you have an ECO machine (usually sold in EU/UK) if your machine turns off automatically after 20mins.

 This requires you to look at the schematics.
 Remove the connections from the coffee/brew switch pole 2 and 1.
 With your 18AWG cable with two male ends bridge them together as per below: